Search has co-opted the citation, vis-à-vis the hyperlink

-But if we curate, who curates the currators?
+But if we curate, who curates the curators?
 We then run into a meta-governance problem.
 Mirror’s Token Race appears to be a good start to answering this question.

 Search Engine to Oracle

-pagerank -> rank literally whats relevant, asks the user to determine what info they wanna actually use
+- Pagerank: rank literally whats relevant, asks the user to determine what info they want to actually use

 “The idea is that instead of searching for information in a vast list of web pages, users would ask questions and have a language model trained on those pages answer them directly.
 The approach could change not only how search engines work, but what they do—and how we interact with them”